Newlight Technologies

-Newlight Technologies is a company based in Irvine, California known for carbon sequestration into plastics.
+Newlight Technologies is a company based in Huntington Beach, California, known for carbon sequestration into materials and products.
+The company is headquartered and manufactures in Huntington Beach, CA, and staffs over 200 employees.

 History and corporate affairs

 As of October 2020, Newlight Technologies has one facility located in Huntington Beach, California, which serves as its headquarters, R&D, operations, and manufacturing facility.

 Technology

 Currently, Newlight captures methane from a dairy farm in California.
 The methane is transported to a bioreactor.
-From there, the methane is mixed with air and interacts with enzymes to form a polymer trademarked as AirCarbon.
-According to Popular Science, the plastic performs similarly to most oil-based plastics but costs less to produce.
-AirCarbon has already been contracted for use in desk chairs, computer packaging, and smart phone cases.
+From there, the methane is mixed with air and interacts with enzymes to form a polymer trademarked as Aircarbon.
+According to Popular Science, the material performs similarly to most oil-based plastics but costs less to produce.
+Aircarbon has already been contracted for use in desk chairs, computer packaging, and smart phone cases.
+Newlight Technologies has also commercialized its own lines of carbon-negative eyewear and foodware, formerly known as Covalent and Restore.

 Recognition

-In 2013, AirCarbon was named the bio-material of the year by the International Conference on Bio-based Plastics and Composites.
-In 2014, AirCarbon was named Popular Science's Innovation of the Year.
+In 2014, AirCarbon was named Popular Science's Innovation of the Year, and in 2016, Aircarbon was awarded the Presidential Green Chemistry Challenge Award by the U.S. EPA.